keegss/keegss.github.io/README.md

 # keegss.github.io
-This project is being used to learn basic front end web development.
+This project is being used to learn basic front end web development and git.